Mildred Allen (physicist): Early life and education

-Allen graduated from Vassar College in 1916 with Phi Beta Kappa honors.
-She completed her doctoral studies in physics in 1922 at Clark University with Arthur Gordon Webster, with thesis research done at Massachusetts Institute of Technology.
+Allen graduated from Vassar College in 1916 with Phi Beta Kappa and Sigma Xi honors.
+She completed her master and doctoral studies in physics in 1916 and 1922, respectively, at Clark University with Arthur Gordon Webster, with thesis research done at Massachusetts Institute of Technology on the emissivity of water.
+She undertook post-doctoral work at the University of Chicago (1923), Yale University (1926-1927), and Harvard (1931-1933).